jgrantprog1993/CoffeeHub/ReadMe.md

-# Full Stack Web Development - Assignment 1 (Placemark)
 # Project Name: CoffeeHub
+Full Stack Web Development - Assignment 1
 ## Project Description:
 CoffeeHub is a Node.js/HAPI application.
 The intention is for a user to sign up and add there favourite(And not so Favourite) including comments, review, locations etc.